dtransposed/Lagrange/_posts/2020-01-03-Bayesian-Linear-Regression.md

 Now, the procedure is straightforward.
 We start knowing nothing - the initial prior.
-We sample fixed number of samples $X$ from uniform distribution, use those samples to obtain $T$.
-Next, we use $(X,T)$ to visualize likelihood function and the current quality of the model in the data space.
+We sample fixed number of samples $$X$$ from uniform distribution, use those samples to obtain $$T$$.
+Next, we use $$(X,T)$$ to visualize likelihood function and the current quality of the model in the data space.
 Additionally we plot the prior distribution in parameter space.
-Finally, we use the batch of data $(\mathbf{X}, \mathbf{Y})$ to perform the sequential Bayesian update.
+Finally, we use the batch of data $$(\mathbf{X}, \mathbf{Y})$$ to perform the sequential Bayesian update.

 ```python
 def run_sequential_bayes():